getodk/docs/src/form-question-types.rst

 Select widgets
 -----------------

-Select widgets offer options to pick from.
-Single selects allow selecting a :ref:`single choice <single-select-widget>`, and multi selects allow :ref:`choosing multiple answers <multi-select-widget>`.
+Select widgets display choices to pick from.
+Single selects allow selecting a :ref:`single choice <single-select-widget>`, and multi selects allow :ref:`selecting multiple choices <multi-select-widget>`.

-The options for a select question can be included in an XLSForm on a sheet named **choices** or attached as an :ref:`external dataset <selects-from-external-dataset>`.
+The choices for a select question can be included on a sheet named **choices** directly in an XLSForm or attached as an :ref:`external dataset <selects-from-external-dataset>`.

 The order of the choices can be :ref:`randomized <randomize-choice-order>` for any of the select types described below.
 The list of choices available can also be :ref:`filtered <cascading-selects>` based on answers to previous questions.
 Selects from internal datasets can :ref:`include images as choices <select-columns-widget>`.